NYPD searches for man in rape of woman in Kips Bay, Manhattan

 It happened on Sunday, October 27 at 3:55 a.m. near East 29th Street and 2nd Avenue.

-The 30-year-old man met the man there and he raped her before taking off in a white Chevy Malibu with tinted windows.
+They met there and police say he raped her before taking off in a white Chevy Malibu with tinted windows.

 The woman was taken to an area hospital in stable condition.